m1ndflay3r/bash-float/README.md

 <h4>Usage</h4>
 -----------------------------------------------------------------------------------------------------------------------------------------------------------

-This library presently contains the following functions:
+This library contains the following functions:

    ``` gth value1 value2   -   Greater than.
 Returns 0 if value is greater, 1 if it's less than, and 2 if it's equal to. ```